 - This is a very traditional timeline with a very traditional wedding used as an example.
 Please shake it up and make it your own!!

 Sample Wedding Day Timeline

-- 10:30am – Groomsmen arrive at barber shop for hot shaves
+- 10:30am – Groomsmen arrive at barber shop for haircuts and hot shaves

 - 12:00pm – Lunch delivered to wedding parties